bcolborn/joy-division-annotated/lyrics/_closer/a-means-to-an-end.md

+---
-# A Means to an End
+title: A Means to an End
+---

 A legacy, so far removed